-- Cryptocurrency tokens are meant to pay for goods or services external to the platform or not only exclusively between the platform and its users but also between users.
+- cryptocurrency tokens are meant to pay for goods or services external to the platform or not only exclusively between the platform and its users but also between users;

-Even if an obligation to publish a prospectus does not exist, issuers of tokens should be aware that consumer protection laws might apply to the sale of tokens via internet.
-So, the underlying contract may qualify as a distance contract resulting in information obligations according to Section 312(i) of the BGB.
-Provided that the contract is considered as financial service, further information must be provided according to Section 312(d) of the BGB.50
+In addition to a prospectus requirement, any professional service provided in connection with the trading of tokens – including an agreement to acquire, or the sale or purchase of tokens, when qualified as units of account or crypto values – would, as a general rule, require a licence from BaFin.54 Further, issuers of tokens should be aware that consumer protection laws might apply to the sale of tokens via internet.
+So, the underlying contract may qualify as a distance contract resulting in information obligations according to Section 312(i) BGB.
+Provided that the contract is considered as financial service, further information must be provided according to Section 312(d) BGB.55

 iii Money laundering rules

-Further, an interesting and not fully clarified question is whether the issuer of tokens in an ICO may be subject to such obligations under the GwG.
-This may well be the case because such an issuer might be regarded as a person trading in goods within the meaning of Section 1(9) GwG.57 For persons trading in goods, however, the full set of obligations under the GwG does not apply; instead, they need only – in the absence of a specific suspicion – identify their counterparty if they pay or receive a cash payment of at least €10,000 (Section 10(6) GwG).
+An interesting and, so far, not fully clarified question is whether the issuer of tokens in an ICO may be subject to such obligations under the GwG.
+This may well be the case because such an issuer might be regarded as a person trading in goods within the meaning of Section 1(9) GwG.63 For persons trading in goods, however, the full set of obligations under the GwG does not apply; instead, they need only – in the absence of a specific suspicion – identify their counterparty if they pay or receive a cash payment of at least €10,000 (Section 10(6) GwG).

 Other new business models

-Generally speaking, it seems difficult to identify totally new business models in the past one or two years.
-Instead, one can observe enhanced efforts to find specific uses for blockchain technology and for artificial intelligence.
+Generally speaking, it seems difficult to identify totally new business models that have already established themselves in the past one or two years.
+Instead, one can observe various trends accommodating the needs caused by the covid-19 pandemic as well as enhanced efforts to find specific uses for blockchain technology and for artificial intelligence.

 These efforts can be illustrated by the cooperation of Deutsche Bundesbank with Deutsche Börse aimed to develop solutions for a securities settlement system that facilitates the delivery of securities against virtual currency units on the basis of the distributed ledger technology.65 Participants in the capital markets in general appear to seek increasingly successful business models exploiting the potential of fintech.
 The first placings of promissory notes and commercial papers (even though these papers have not been governed by German law) have been made in Germany by taking advantage of the blockchain technology and of highly digitalised platforms.

+A current DLT and blockchain-related trend known as decentralised finance (DeFi) is a recent phenomenon in the fintech business that could potentially become a part of the digital disruption.
+As a digital environment of a wide range of financial applications built on blockchain, including borrowing, lending, exchange, issuance of tokens, asset-backed cryptoassets (stablecoins) etc., DeFi has raised significant interest and a financial boost since mid-2020, although not yet shaped as a concrete business model, but rather a collection of multiple individual projects and apps.
+A sub-trend in the fintech world that has recently started to develop is 'wealthtech', focused on wealth and property management with the use of the fintech tools.
+Further, the way in which artificial intelligence could support anti-money laundering compliance and the compliance function in general, which is sometimes called 'digital compliance', is also being investigated.
+In this regard, however, it seems too early to maintain that new business models have already established themselves on the German market.
 In general, the operation of business models involving the use of AI is subject to the regulatory requirements applicable to already known business models in line with the technology-neutral approach of 'same business, same risk, same regulation'.
 This means that for each relevant fintech business model, careful analysis should judge whether it falls within the scope of one or several regulated services and which regulatory requirements apply.
-In essence, the KWG-licensed institutions using programs and algorithms involving AI must ensure that they maintain a proper business organisation,59 in particular an adequate and effective risk management, and that the use of such programs and algorithms is in line with such general regulatory requirements.
+In essence, the KWG-licensed institutions using programs and algorithms involving AI must ensure that they maintain a proper business organisation,66 in particular, adequate and effective risk management, and that the use of such programs and algorithms is in line with such general regulatory requirements.
 This includes processes for determining and safeguarding the sustainability of services, internal control procedures and internal control systems, adequate contingency plans, especially for IT systems, complete documentation of business operations permitting seamless monitoring by BaFin as well as compliance with outsourcing requirements.
 The exact arrangement of the business organisation should be appropriate for the nature, scope, complexity and risk content of the institution's business activities.
-In this regard, the minimum requirements for risk management in BaFin's Circular No. 09/2017 (MaRisk)60 and with the supervisory requirements for IT in BaFin's Circular No. 10/2017 (BAIT) have to be met.
+In this regard, the minimum requirements for risk management in BaFin's Circular No. 09/2017 (MaRisk)67 and with the supervisory requirements for IT in BaFin's Circular No. 10/2017 (BAIT)68 have to be met.

 Worth mentioning in the context of recent and successful fintech-related business models is the increasing digitalisation in the insurance sector.
-New service providers have evolved that primarily broker insurance via smart phones quickly and simply.
+New service providers have evolved that primarily broker insurance via smartphones quickly and simply.
 Certainly, such brokers must also comply with the general information duties relating to the brokerage of insurance contracts.